olivierfriard/boris_docs/index.rst

 Behaviors can be imported from a plain text file using the **Import from text file** button.
-The fields must be separated by TAB, comma (,) or semicolomn (;) and will be interpreted as:
+The fields must be separated by TAB, comma (,) or semicolomn (;).
+All plain text file rows must contain the same number of fields.

+The fields and will be interpreted as:

 * field #1: event type (point or state)
 * field #2: key (case insensitive)